×

 • Storage management and inventory management ,

-• Error prevention with the Poka Yoke principle.
+• Error prevention using the Poka Yoke principle.

 +